Real-MullaC/dt_help/en/docs/img_tasks/tools/isocreator.md

 	<img src="../../../res/img_tasks/tools/isocreator/dim/DIM_MainScreen.png" />
 </p>

 While full functionality is achieved with the DISMTools Preinstallation Environment, you can still use the DIM in every Preinstallation Environment.
-Do note, however, that this is only compatible with the 32-bit and 64-bit desktop architectures (x86 and amd64).
+This is compatible with the x86, amd64, and arm64 architectures.

+*NOTE: arm64 support for the DIM arrived in version 0.6.2.*

 #### Usage